RoboKiwi/RoboKiwi.com/content/wiki/practices/guidance.md

 * State is the enemy.
   * Global and static state are a no-no.
   * Use dependency-injected classes that can be lifestyle managed by the container (i.e. scoped or singleton) to handle shared state.

+* Creating an initial class, don't worry about extracting an interface until necessary, despite the Design by Contract principle.

+* Only create new project / assembly if necessary; try to keep as few as possible.

+* Hand-coded SQL isn't necessarily a bad thing.

+* Unit test what's important